acoppes/acoppes/site/_drafts/test-draft.markdown

 It obviously depends but one thing I learned is that you might discover the best place over time.
 A good thing though is that it is normally easy to decide good first location and change it later.

-_Note: even though it is against the idea of ECS to have logic in components, some times it comes super handy to have helper logic in there in the form of properties, methods or even extension methods._
+_Note: even though it is against the idea of ECS to have logic in components, some times it comes super handy to have helper logic in there in the form of properties, methods or even extension methods.
+Some times you are integrating an ECS to a previous codebase and some logic still runs in a class with the data (more on this later)_

-Having said that, I will share some examples inspired in my experience.
-# Too much data in only a component
+# Too much data in one Component

 In a platformer game, the main character walks over platforms and can jump from platform to platform.
 For this game, we could have just a CharacterComponent with data like movement horizontal speed over platforms and air, jump speed and initial impulse when jumping, etc: